Resources for New Members

 NJSBA offers several methods for new board members to complete their training:

 NJSBA Comprehensive New Board Member Mandated Professional Learning Experience This program gives participants a unique opportunity to work in virtual small-group settings with experienced veteran board members.
 The program will allow members the flexibility to read and work through materials at their pace, but also attend live sessions with NJSBA staff and educational experts, as well as participate in a virtual community to exchange ideas, questions, and facilitate discussions.
 This program will take a deeper dive into the board member experience and includes more informational sessions than the other formats.
-This winter, NJSBA will host an eight week Comprehensive New Board Member Mandated Professional Learning Course to offer board members an immersive virtual experience.
 Please check njsba.org/MT for dates and updated information.

-Live Virtual New Board Member Courses Throughout the 2020-2021 year, NJSBA will be offering a 3-session program that will enable members to complete their legally required training.
-These sessions will be facilitated by NJSBA staff, they will include smaller groups and will allow for live Q and A with staff experts in the fields of labor relations, ethics, HIB, governance, student achievement, and policy.
-The member MUST attend all 3 sessions to be considered in compliance with their required training.
+Live Virtual New Board Member Courses Live Virtual sessions, offered in three parts, are facilitated by NJSBA staff, include smaller groups and allow for live Q and A with staff experts in the fields of labor relations, ethics, HIB, governance, student achievement, and policy.
+The member MUST attend all three sessions to be considered in compliance with their required training.

 New Board Member Orientation Online Course This program provides the opportunity to complete all mandated training online.
 Completion on any of the platforms satisfies the requirements of the School Ethics Act.
 Registration for mandated training may only be completed online through the school district office.
 Please contact your district office to be registered.